Sarcófago: Rotting (1989–1990)

-When Rotting first came out it stirred a huge amount of controversy due to its cover art — a traditional grim reaper figure licking what appears to be Jesus Christ's face.
+When Rotting first came out, it stirred controversy due to its cover art — a grim reaper figure licking what appears to be Jesus Christ's face.
 It was based upon a medieval painting.
-The cover artist himself, Kelson Frost, refused to paint a crown of thorns over the man's head, which would readily identify him as the Christian messiah.
+The cover artist, Kelson Frost, refused to paint a crown of thorns over the man's head, which would have identified him as the Christian messiah.

-Rotting musically differs from the raw, hyper-speed black metal of I.N.R.I.
-Session drummer "Joker" brought a different set of influences to the band (such as crossover thrash); Wagner also quickly learned to play guitar, and contributed many of the album's guitar riffs.
+Rotting differs from the raw, hyper-speed black metal of I.N.R.I.
+Session drummer "Joker" brought different influences to the band, such as crossover thrash.
+Lamounier learned to play guitar and contributed many of the album's riffs.
 Rotting also marked their first change of aliases: the group's core duo renamed themselves "Wagner Antichrist" and "Gerald Incubus".
-Their visual department went through changes as well — they dropped the arm and leg spikes because they made playing live difficult.
+Their image went through changes too.
+They dropped the arm and leg spikes because they made playing live difficult.

 Rotting was Sarcófago's first release to have international distribution, handled in Europe by British label Music for Nations, and by Maze/Kraze in America.
-Maze Records released a censored version of Rotting, blacking out the original cover and adding a sticker which read "Featuring the Original Lead Singer of Sepultura" without consulting the band.
-Infuriated by the label's actions, Sarcófago sued them.
+Maze Records released a censored version of Rotting, blacking out the original cover and adding a sticker that read "Featuring the Original Lead Singer of Sepultura" without consulting the band.
+Infuriated, Sarcófago sued the label.

 The Laws of Scourge (1991–1993)

 Next came The Laws of Scourge (1991), considered a "revolution" in the band's career.
 A combination of better musicianship, improved production values, and more sophisticated songwriting landed them into technical death metal territory.
-Sarcófago's new direction in music was partly influenced by new members Fábio "Jhasko" (guitar) and Lúcio Olliver (drums), and inspired by a newer crop of extreme metal bands such as Godflesh, Paradise Lost, Bolt Thrower, Deicide, and Morbid Angel.
+Sarcófago's new direction was partly influenced by new members, Fábio "Jhasko" (guitar) and Lúcio Olliver (drums), and inspired by a newer extreme metal bands such as Godflesh, Paradise Lost, Bolt Thrower, Deicide, and Morbid Angel.

 The Laws of Scourge became Sarcófago's best selling record, and responsible for their most extensive touring schedule to this date.
-Their tour trek also included their first international dates: they visited South American countries such as Peru and Chile, and in Europe they played shows in Portugal and Spain.
-In Brazil, their most important gig was to open for Texas crossover thrash pioneers the Dirty Rotten Imbeciles in São Paulo.
+Their tour included their first international dates: they visited South American countries such as Peru and Chile, and in Europe they played shows in Portugal and Spain.
+In Brazil, their most important show was to open for Texas crossover thrash band the Dirty Rotten Imbeciles in São Paulo.

 Hate (1994–1996)

-Musically speaking, Hate is notable for its stripped-down, straightforward approach and the use of a drum machine, the latter sparking some controversy.
-Lamounier claimed to have no qualms about using this device, on the basis that most death metal drummers use trigger pads for recording purposes, which in the end produces the same homogenized sound as that of a drum machine.
+Musically, Hate has a stripped-down, straightforward approach uses a drum machine, which sparked some controversy.
+Lamounier claimed to have no qualms about using this device, on the basis that most death metal drummers use trigger pads for recording purposes, which produces the same homogenized sound as a drum machine.